Cordarrelle Patterson

 During a game against the Green Bay Packers in 2013, Patterson tied the NFL record for longest play and set the NFL record for longest kick return with 109 yards, the longest possible.
 He is considered one of the greatest return specialists in NFL history, with a league record nine kickoff return touchdowns in his career, six of which have been longer than 100 yards.
+On the depth chart for the 2023 season, Patterson was listed under the position "Joker".

-Early years
+Early life

 Patterson attended Northwestern High School in Rock Hill, South Carolina, where he played football, basketball, and ran track.
 He was coached by Jimmy Wallace.
-As a senior in 2008, he caught 75 passes for 944 yards with 18 touchdowns, leading his team to the State Class 4A Division II championship game, and was named All-state selection.
+As a senior in 2008, Patterson caught 75 passes for 944 yards with 18 touchdowns, leading his team to the State Class 4A Division II championship game, and was named All-state selection.
 Patterson was also a three-year letterman in track & field at Northwestern High School.
 He spent part of 2009 beginning a post-graduate year at North Carolina Tech Preparatory Christian Academy, but did not play football, and left prior to the spring to enroll at Hutchinson Community College.